AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/lc-widgets.md

 ---
 title: Use interactive widgets
 description: Learn about the interactive widgets you can use in the Learning content.
 feature: Authoring
 role: User
+exl-id: e7ca2df1-9d15-4718-9698-8a0f059a86d7
 ---
 # Use interactive widgets